Skip to the main content.

 The Four Major Components of a PACS System: Building Blocks of Efficiency

 To truly understand what is PACS in radiology, it's essential to recognize the four major components that constitute a functional PACS system.
 These components work in concert to deliver the efficiency and benefits expected from a modern pacs medical imaging solution.
-Each part of the PACS system plays a distinct role, from image creation to its final interpretation and storage, forming the technological backbone of any pacs system radiology department.

 Imaging Modalities: The Source of PACS Medical Data

 Imaging modalities are the various types of sophisticated medical equipment that actually capture the patient images, forming the initial input source for the PACS medical data pipeline within a PACS system.
-These are the machines at the frontline of diagnostic imaging.
-Examples include:

 • Computed Tomography (CT) scanners: Produce cross-sectional images (slices) of the body.